 I have had a number of fascinating conversations with people about this topic: about their relationship to their place of birth; the differences between the places they have lived and the languages they speak; their inherited nationalities and those of their family.
 Being a bit of a traveller these days myself (I have been home and away at roughly 3 monthly intervals for the last two years), I have some direct experience of this, but mine is a more temporary exploration and search, an opportunity to take myself to some (especially rural) places where I have the space and time to think and reflect.

-There are times when I get panicky or scared that I will have nowhere to sleep, and there was one day when I went around from place to place asking for accommodation and felt pretty upset, but on the whole the pluses far outweighed the minuses.
+Occasionally there were times when I travel and get panicky or scared that I will have nowhere to sleep, and there was one day in Ireland when I went around from place to place asking for accommodation and felt pretty upset, but the pluses far outweigh the minuses.
 I don’t take risks because I want to live a long life and return home afterwards to see family and friends!

 Short story and poetry collection on migration Something About Home, New writing on Migration and Belonging edited by Liam Harte.
 ISBN 9780906602843Geigraphy Publications